MERREDIN BOYS IN 2/4TH MGB

 Smaller town sites and localities that are included in the Merredin Shire are: Hines Hill, Burracoppin, South Burracoppin, Goomarin, Korbel, Muntadgin, Nangeenan, Nokanning, Tangedin, Nukarni and Norpa

-There were two men from 2/4th included on the Merredin WW2 War Memorial:
+There were two men from 2/4th who lost their lives included on the Merredin WW2 War Memorial:

 He was born 1915 to parents John and Alice Osbone at Bruce Rock and farmed at Korbel, near Merredin.